 - Prepare as you would for an in-person interview; making sure your questions allow you to assess the skills and expertise for the job description

 - If there is an interview panel, agree in advance who will lead and what each person’s involvement will be.
 If panel members are also in different locations, it can be easier to miss visual cues so plan the interview and build in some pauses to avoid talking over each other

 Making video interviewing integral to recruitment

-We hope that this demonstrates what a valuable tool video interviewing can be beyond this period of necessity.
+We hope that this demonstrates what a valuable tool video interviews for recruitment can be beyond this period of necessity.
 We’re not suggesting that it replaces face to face interviews but it can be a great complement to traditional recruitment and selection practices that forward thinking companies are embedding now.